Pulse Breathing Dynamics in a Mode-Locked Laser measured via SHG autocorrelation: Experimental setup and Methods

 Initial pulse characterization was conducted using a home-built non-collinear Second Harmonic Generation Frequency-Resolved Optical Gating (SHG-FROG) apparatus (Fig.\,\ref{fig1})\,\cite{DeLong:94}.
 The output beam is divided by a 50:50 non-polarizing beamsplitter.
-One arm traverses a free space delay line (Thorlabs MAX312D, 1\,$\mu$m resolution) to introduce a variable time delay $\tau$, while the other beam path remains fixed.
+One arm traverses a free space delay line equipped with a piezo motor linear stage to introduce a variable time delay $\tau$, while the other beam path remains fixed.
 The two beams are then focused non-collinearly into a BBO crystal, generating a background-free sum-frequency generation (SFG) signal.
 This signal is spectrally resolved using a fiber-coupled spectrometer (Ocean Optics USB4000).
 Unlike a simple intensity autocorrelation, the SHG-FROG technique spectrally resolves the autocorrelation signal at each delay step, producing a two-dimensional spectrogram (Fig.\,\ref{fig2}\,(a)) that encodes both the amplitude and phase of the pulse.
 The pulse intensity and phase were jointly retrieved from this spectrogram using the common pulse retrieval algorithm (COPRA)\,\cite{Geib:19}, an iterative algorithm that reconstructs the complex electric field by minimizing the difference between the measured and mathematically generated spectrograms (Fig.\,\ref{fig2}\,(b)).
-The retrieval converged to a FROG error (G-error) of $<0.5\%$, confirming the fidelity of the reconstructed pulse shape.
-The retrieved temporal profile fits a clean sech$^2$ shape with a full-width at half-maximum (FWHM) of 210\,fs.
+The retrieval converged to a FROG error (G-error) of $<0.5\%$, confirming the fidelity of the reconstructed pulse shape for both the lasers.
+For the 1030 nm laser, the retrieved temporal profile fits a clean sech$^2$ shape with a full-width at half-maximum (FWHM) of 210\,fs.
 The time-bandwidth product of $\sim0.32$ is within $\sim2\%$ of the transform limit (0.315) of sech$^2$ pulses, and the retrieved spectral phase is flat to within $\pm0.1$rad across the pulse bandwidth (Fig.\,\ref{fig2}).
 These results confirm soliton-like operation with balanced intracavity dispersion, validating the sech$^2$ assumption used in our variance model and establishing the mean pulse width $\tau_0=210$\,fs for subsequent analysis.
+Similarly, FROG retrieval of the second laser also confirmed a sech$^2$ temporal profile with a pulse duration of $\sim200$\,fs (FWHM).